adigarg7/Shipo/docs/AIDocumentation.md

 6th prompt :
-->Generate a responsive SignUp React component with username,email, password, and confirm password fields, form validation and error messages . context : I needed a user-friendly, secure, and accessible SignUp form for registering new users, including password validation and real-time error feedback.
+->Generate a responsive SignUp React component with username,email, password, and confirm password fields, form validation and error messages . context : I needed a user-friendly, secure, and accessible SignUp form for registering new users, including password validation and real-time error feedback. change : page was visually good and backend integration with controllers also worked well.

 7th prompt :
-->Generate a responsive SignIn React component with email and password fields, form validation, error handling . context : I need a secure and user-friendly login form for existing users to access their dashboard.
+->Generate a responsive SignIn React component with email and password fields, form validation, error handling . context : I need a secure and user-friendly login form for existing users to access their dashboard. change : page was visually good and backend integration with controllers also worked well.

 8th prompt :
 ->I want to create a dashboard page in React for my shipment tracker app.
-The page should display a grid od shipment cards showing shipmentId, status, weight, distance, and shippingCost.Each shipment should have a status color indicator (like green for delivered, yellow for pending).
-Please provide a responsive, clean layout with proper error handling and a loading state while fetching data from the backend API. context : I wanted a decent dashboard page to load my ship cards as AI can do designing task in a better way and in less time. changes : It gave me a good dashboard design but it was not clean so i updated it and created a new component for each card .
+The page should display a grid of shipment cards showing shipmentId, status, weight, distance, and shippingCost.Each shipment should have a status color indicator (like green for delivered, yellow for pending).
+Please provide a responsive, clean layout with proper error handling and a loading state while fetching data from the backend API. context : I wanted a decent dashboard page to load my ship cards as AI can do designing task in a better way and in less time. changes : It gave me a good dashboard design but code not clean so i updated it and created a new component for each shipcard .

 9th prompt :
 ->I’m building a shipment card UI for my dashboard.
 It should display shipment details like ID, status, weight, distance, and cost.
 Status should have different colors.
 Users should be able to edit or delete shipments, and the card should handle loading and error states gracefully.